KnownStormChaser/master-weather-model-list/models/nwp_models/regional/usa/rrfs.md

   at the 11 UTC cycle the same day, leaving NOMADS briefly as the sole channel.
 - Proposal for legacy model retirement published in NWS Public Information Statement 25-41 (June 26, 2025), with a public comment period through July 26, 2025.
 - Originally targeted for operational implementation in early 2026; implementation slipped through pre-operational evaluation.
-- **NWS Service Change Notice 26-48 (May 12, 2026; updated July 6 and August 24, 2026)** scheduled RRFS and REFS operational implementation for October 6, 2026 at 12 UTC, with retirement of NAM, HREF, SREF, and HiresW (except Guam) on the same day (terminations under companion SCN 26-47).
+- **NWS Service Change Notice 26-48 (May 12, 2026; updated July 6, August 24 and September 9, 2026)** scheduled RRFS and REFS operational implementation for October 14, 2026 at 12 UTC, with retirement of NAM, HREF, SREF, and HiresW (except Guam) on the same day (terminations under companion SCN 26-47, updated to AAB on the same date).
 Per the SCN, if the implementation date is declared a Critical Weather Day, an Enhanced Caution Event, or other significant weather is occurring or anticipated, implementation moves to 12 UTC on the next eligible weekday.
-The July 6, 2026 update is the second slip, moving the date from August 31, 2026 to October 6, 2026.
+The July 6, 2026 update was the second slip, moving the date from August 31 to October 6; the September 9, 2026 update is the third, moving it to October 14.
 - RRFSv2 (based on the MPAS dynamical core) is under development and will drive the next phase of legacy model retirements (HRRR, RAP).

 ---